Marching Band Camp

 Individuals who wish to be considered for the Marching Band Camp Drumline - a more intense week of complex marching percussion and drill - will audition for spots during the first day of camp.
 This line will learn music and drill for a field show to be performed by the marching band at the conclusion of camp.

 The audition will consist of the music posted on the website as well as a brief call and response playing audition.
-Snares and tenors should be comfortable playing fast rudimental rolls both duple and triple based, paradiddle-diddles, flam drags, cheeses, flam 5's, Grandma's and very quick at memorizing music.
-Bass drums should be ready to play multiple splits parts, fast rudimental rolls both duple and triple based as well as a quick group playing audition.
+Snares and tenors should be comfortable playing fast rudimental rolls both duple and triple based, paradiddle-diddles, and be very quick at memorizing music.
+Bass drums should be ready to play multiple splits parts, fast rudimental rolls both duple and triple based, as well as a quick group playing audition.
+Those students who do not earn a spot on the snareline or the tenorline may be asked to play bass drum to fill the battery.

 Color Guard & Weapon Camp